heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz clear YOUR_SPACE_ID
 ```

 Clear data from your space.
 You clear the entire space, or clear by tag or feature ID.
-By default you will be shown information about the space for context, and a confirmation prompt.
+By default, you will be shown information about the space for context, and a confirmation prompt.

 ##### Options